Delicious homemade pistachio butter (pistachio paste) made with just one ingredient - pistachios!

 Storage

-Keep your pistachio butter in a jar or other airtight container.
-It will be good in the fridge for up to 2 weeks.
+Store your perfect pistachio paste in a jar or other airtight container.
+It will be good in the refrigerator for up to 2 weeks.

 Recipe